Want to get your money back from a company? You may be considering the small claims court.

-Anyone considering using the small claims court in England and Wales must follow the Practice Direction on Pre-Action Conduct.
+Anyone considering the small claims court in England and Wales must follow the Practice Direction on Pre-Action Conduct.

 If you're filing a small claim in Scotland, it must go through the sheriff court.